franklinobasy/franklinobasy/README.md

 ### Hi there 👋

-# Hi 👋🏾, I'm Franklin Obasi
+# 👋🏾, I'm Franklin Obasi
 ### I am currently pursuing Software Engineering from ALX School.
 - 🦾 I'm currently working on projects that will enhance my **Linux shell 💻 skills**.
 - 🧮 I am also learning how to code **C, and low-level programs work**.